miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [-] Only with an OCR Engine.

 ---
+### Q) Is it possible to write to a text file without using the Write Text File activity?

+- [-] No
+- [o] Yes, using the Invoke Method activity
+- [o] Yes, with the Invoke Power Shell activity

+---
 ### Q) What type of Output variable do all Get Mail activities return?
 (POP3, IMAP, Outlook, Exchange)

 - [-] MailMessage